lilanrex/task2/fix-summary.md

 Made sure the description only gets "..." if it's truly cut short, and the "View More" button only appears when needed.
 Also added the right signals (aria-expanded) for screen readers on that button.
 Made Buttons Work:
 Set the "View Details" button type correctly.
 Hooked it up so it either runs a function we pass in (onViewDetails) or links to a URL (hackathonUrl).
-If neither is available, the button is now disabled so users aren't clicking a dead end.
+If neither is available, the button is now disabled so users aren't clicking on it.
 Gave it a clearer label for screen readers (e.g., View Details for CoolHack 2025 Improved Accessibility:
 Added descriptive alt text to the main image like "Banner image for CoolHack 2025.